 The Company's electronic brokerage business also earns revenues from other services, including order cancelation or modification fees, position transfer fees, telecommunications fees, withdrawal fees, and bank sweep program fees, among others.

 8. Revenues from Contracts with Customers (Continued)

 Disaggregation of Revenue

-The following table sets forth revenue from contracts with customers by business segment, geographic location, and major types of services for the year ended December 31, 2018, as follows:
+The tables below present revenue from contracts with customers by business segment, geographic location, and major types of services for the periods indicated.